-8.2 Screen layout
+7.2 Screen layout

-Figure 8.2: Mini Display for a Running LinuxCNC
+Figure 7.2: Mini Display for a Running EMC

 The Mini screen is laid out in several sections.
-These include a menu across the top, a set of main control buttons just below the menu, and two rather large columns of information that show the state of your machine and allow you to enter commands or programs.
+(See Figure 8.1) These include a menu across the top, a set of main control buttons just below the menu and two rather large columns of information that show the state of your machine and allow you to enter commands or programs.

-When you compare starting screen with run screen you will see many differences.
+When you compare figure 8.1 with figure 7.2 you will see many differences.
 In the second figure

-- each axis has been homed-the display numbers are dark green - the LinuxCNC mode is auto-the auto button has a light green background
+- each axis has been homed the display numbers are dark green - the EMC mode is auto the auto button has a light green background - the backplotter has been turned on backplot is visible in the pop-in window